CYBERHUNTERSNETWORK/Cyber-hunters-userbot/README.md

 ![](https://www.gnu.org/graphics/gplv3-or-later.png)

-Copyright (C) 2021 HARSH-78
+Copyright (C) 2021 PRINCE_OP_HACKER

-Poject [DARKBOT](https://github.com/Harsh-78/DARK-USERBOT/) is free software: you can redistribute it and/or modify
+Poject [DARKBOT](https://github.com/CYBERHUNTERSNETWORK/Cyber-hunters-userbot/) is free software: you can redistribute it and/or modify

 it under the terms of the GNU General Public License as published by